Braden-Bell-Nidec/Parsing_Program/Parsing_Program/README.md

 ## Versioning

 This is version 3.5 of the Parsing Program.
-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, this project will be maintained under the Semantic Versioning guidelines as much as possible.

 ## Authors